prahladyeri/fixnames/README.md

 # Introduction
-*fixnames* is a utility to scan and fix filenames with special characters by renaming them.
+*fixnames* is a utility to scan and fix linux filenames with special characters by renaming them.

 # Synopsis